 Alzheimer's disease is the most common neurodegenerative disease in the world and a leading cause of dementia.
 Shrikant Mishra and Kalpana Palanivelu carried out a study that looked at the effect of curcumin on Alzheimer's disease.
 They concluded that curcumin could lead to a promising treatment for Alzheimer's.
-Dr Weils, in his study of elderly villagers in India, found that they have one of the lowest rates of Alzheimer’s, which could be attributed to the turmeric they put in their food every day.
+Dr. Weils, in his study of elderly villagers in India, found they have one of the lowest rates of Alzheimer's, which could be attributed to the turmeric they put in their food every day.

 Cancer and turmeric

-Curcumin is believed to be particularly effective in preventing breast, lung and colon cancer, amongst others.
-Nutritionist Jonny Bowden, in his book “The 150 Healthiest Foods on Earth”, said there are at least thirty studies that show curcumin may have the capacity to stop cells becoming cancerous or even destroy them outright.
+Curcumin is believed to be particularly useful in preventing breast, lung, and colon cancer, amongst others.
+Nutritionist Jonny Bowden, in his book "The 150 Healthiest Foods on Earth", said there are at least thirty studies that show curcumin may have the capacity to stop cells becoming cancerous or even destroy them outright.
 Doctors at UCLA found that curcumin appeared to block an enzyme that promotes the growth of head and neck cancer.
-Many believe Turmeric to be the most potent ‘anti-tumour’ food you can consume.
+Many believe Turmeric to be the most potent 'anti-tumour' food you can consume.

-Turmeric Vs Pharmaceuticals
+Turmeric Vs. Pharmaceuticals

 Turmeric in Ayurvedic Medicine

-Indian and Chinese health systems, such as Ayurveda, have used turmeric as a medicine for many diseases and conditions for centuries: aches, pains, wounds, sprains, liver disorders and those affecting the skin, pulmonary and gastrointestinal systems.
+Indian and Chinese health systems, such as Ayurveda, have used turmeric as a medicine for many diseases and conditions for centuries: aches, pains, wounds, sprains, liver disorders, and those affecting the skin, pulmonary, and gastrointestinal systems.
 They consider it to be the ultimate holistic remedy that has the potential to improve the functioning of not just individual areas of the body but the entire system.